stanislawbartkowski/hadoopsql/README.md

 * Phoenix HBase SQL

 The same data set is loaded into a particular surrounding and the same three SQL queries are launched and time spent to execute is taken.
 No optimization is done to boost the execution of a particular engine.
-Default configuation out of the box is used.
+Default configuration out of the box is used.
 It is not any kind of benchmarking and one should be extra careful to generalize the results.

 # Test scenario